Kindle Paperwhite vs Kobo Libra Colour (2026): The Honest E-Reader Choice

 The 30% who should buy the Kobo Libra Colour:

-- You use your library card a lot — Libby audiobook playback on-device is a big deal.
+- You use your library card a lot for e-books — Kobo's OverDrive flow is the cleaner reading-device experience.

 - You sideload EPUBs — DRM-free books, fanfiction, manuscript drafts, anything not from Amazon.